commercelayer/commercelayer-docs-api/resources/customers/create_customer.md

 ---
-description: How to create A customer via API
+description: How to create a customer via API
 ---

-# Create A customer
+# Create a customer

 To create a new customer, send a `POST` request to the `/api/customers` endpoint, passing the resource arguments in the request body.